Effective Governance Through the Years

-Senate Minority Leader – Became the Senate minority leader in September 2025, chaired key committees, filed bills on travel tax abolition, sports, education, healthcare, and workers’ rights, sought Duterte’s house arrest, criticized flood control and DPWH fund misuse, withdrew a CA nomination to break a deadlock, and backed five higher education measures that became law.
+Senate Minority Leader – Became the Minority Leader in September 2025, chaired key committees, filed bills on travel tax abolition, sports, education, healthcare, and workers’ rights, sought Duterte’s house arrest, criticized flood control and DPWH fund misuse, withdrew a CA nomination to break a deadlock, and backed five higher education measures that became law.

 Sampung Libong Pag-Asa Bill – Cayetano ran as an independent, pledged ₱10,000 annual cash aid per family, opposed online sabong and vape bills, won 7th place with 19M+ votes in May, and took office in July to file the “Sampung Libong Pag-asa” bill.